Python-and-R-Forum-APD-Comms/Markdown-reports/README.md

 This is a initial Markdown template document in R to produce HTML output files.
 It is the best way to create documentation and produce Learning materials to share among R and Python developers.

-As we learn new ways to enrich this Markdown document we will add new sections, including tips and standards to create documentation for our projecs in a consistent way.
+As we learn new ways to enrich this Markdown document, we will be adding new sections.
+To create a collection of tips and coding standards to expand our  projects documentation in a consistent and robust way.
 This ensures reproducibility of each analysis we discuss in this coding forum.

 I have saved an initial .Rmd file with a set of recommendations to create consistent R Markdown HTML reports, The HTML output file is also availablr on this repo.